LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

   study:
     - name: setup
       description: |
-                Installs necessary python packages and copies scripts from SPECROOT to the merlin_info directory
+                Installs necessary python packages and imports the cavity directory from the docker container
       run:
         cmd: |
-          cp -r $(SPECROOT)/scripts $(MERLIN_INFO)/

           pip install -r $(SPECROOT)/requirements.txt

           # Set up the cavity directory in the MERLIN_INFO directory